Assassination of Mahatma Gandhi: Trial and sentencing: Lower Court

 The trial began on 27 May 1948 and ran for eight months before Justice Atma Charan passed his final order on 10 February 1949.
 The prosecution called 149 witnesses, the defense none.
 The court found all of the defendants except one guilty as charged.
-Eight men were convicted for the murder conspiracy, and others convicted for violation of the Explosive Substances Act.
-Savarkar was acquitted and set free.
+Eight men were convicted for the murder conspiracy, and others convicted for violation of the Explosive Substances Act 1883.
+Vinayak Damodar Savarkar was acquitted and set free.
 Nathuram Godse and Narayan Apte were sentenced to death by hanging and the remaining six (including Godse's brother, Gopal) were sentenced to life imprisonment.
 Pahwa, Gopal Godse, and Karkare were all released from prison in October 1964.

 Appeal: High Court

 Of those found guilty, all except Godse appealed their conviction and sentence.
 Godse accepted his death sentence, but appealed the lower court ruling that found him guilty of conspiracy.
 Godse argued, in his limited appeal to the High Court, that there was no conspiracy, he alone was solely responsible for the assassination, witnesses saw only him kill Gandhi, that all co-accused were innocent and should be released.
-According to Markovitz, Godse's declarations and expressed motivations during the appeal have been analyzed in contrasting ways.
+According to Claude Markovits, Godse's declarations and expressed motivations during the appeal have been analyzed in contrasting ways.
 For example, "while Robert Payne, in his detailed account of the trial, dwells on the irrational nature of his statement, Ashis Nandy underlines the deeply rational character of Godse's action, which, in his view, reflected the well-founded fears among upper-caste Hindus of Gandhi's message and its impact on Hindu society."

 The appeal by the convicted men was heard from 2 May 1949, at Peterhoff, Shimla (Himachal Pradesh) which then housed the Punjab High Court.
 The High Court confirmed the findings and sentences of the lower court except in the cases of Dattatraya Parchure and Shankar Kistayya who were acquitted of all charges.

 Professor Claude Markovits, a Senior Research Fellow at the French National Centre for Scientific Research, wrote a 2004 book (The UnGandhian Gandhi: The Life and Afterlife of the Mahatma) that the trial and execution was rushed, attributing the haste to Vallabhbhai Patel's efforts "to avoid scrutiny for the failure to prevent the assassination."

 Executions

 Godse and Apte were sentenced to death on 8 November 1949.
-Pleas for commutation were made by Gandhi's two sons, Manilal Gandhi and Ramdas Gandhi, but these pleas were turned down by India's prime minister Jawaharlal Nehru, deputy prime minister and home minister Sardar Vallabhbhai Patel and the Governor-General Chakravarti Rajagopalachari.
-Godse and Apte were hanged in Ambala Gaol on 15 November 1949.
+Pleas for commutation were made by Gandhi's two sons, Manilal Gandhi and Ramdas Gandhi, but these pleas were turned down by Prime Minister of India Jawaharlal Nehru, deputy prime minister and home minister Vallabhbhai Patel and Governor-General of India C. Rajagopalachari.
+Godse and Apte were hanged in Ambala Jail on 15 November 1949.
 According to the Almanac of World Crime, at the hanging Apte's neck broke and he died instantly, but "Godse died slowly by the rope"; instead of having his neck snap he choked "to death for fifteen minutes".